Criminal Defense of Child Pornography Charges

-The defense of child pornography charges or SCAM charges is an extremely difficult area of the law and prosecutor’s are specially trained and highly aggressive.
+The defense of child pornography charges or CSAM is an extremely difficult area of the law, and prosecutors are specially trained and highly aggressive.
 The best and most effective defense lawyers are aggressive, zealous, and fearless.
-We can help you when no one else can.

 What does “Possession” of Child Pornography mean?